Subscribe and Save 35% on First Subscription | Code: PET35

 Full Spectrum Vs. Broad Spectrum CBD

-When buying hemp CBD you typically come across three different versions of it: CBD Full Spectrum, CBD Broad Spectrum, And CBD Isolate.
+When buying hemp CBD, whether for yourself or your furry best friend, you typically come across three different versions of it: CBD Full Spectrum, CBD Broad Spectrum, and CBD Isolate.
 All three of these versions can pop up as the CBD that's in your CBD oil, gummy, or pet treat.
 In this article, we will be focusing on the first two CBDs mentioned.
 Both full spectrum CBD and broad spectrum CBD have much more in common with each other than either does with CBD isolate.

-Where CBD isolate contains a singular compound in very high concentrations, giving us our purest form of cannabidiol (CBD), full spectrum and broad spectrum feature an array of unique compounds found in hemp and cannabis.
-This gives us a final product that's very different than our isolate, with full spectrum and broad spectrum being greatly preferred for their benefits to health.
+Where CBD isolate contains a singular compound in very high concentrations, giving us our purest form of cannabidiol (CBD), full spectrum and broad spectrum CBD feature an array of unique compounds found in hemp and cannabis.
+This gives us a final product that's very different from our isolate, with full spectrum and broad spectrum being greatly preferred for their benefits to health.
+As well, unlike CBD isolate, many find dosing with both full spectrum CBD and broad spectrum CBD to be much easier as a precise dose is not needed in most cases.

 The Types Of CBD: Simplified

-Full Spectrum CBD = All the cannabinoids, terpenes, and flavonoids that naturally occur in hemp, including cannabidiol (CBD), and cannabigerol (CBG).
+Full Spectrum CBD = All the cannabinoids, terpenes, and flavonoids that naturally occur in cannabis hemp plants, including cannabidiol (CBD) and cannabigerol (CBG), along with minimal traces of tetrahydrocannabinol (THC).

 Broad Spectrum CBD = Same as Full Spectrum, however, the cannabinoid, tetrahydrocannabinol (THC) has been fully removed.